benwerd/technology-assessment/Rubric.md

 ### Security

-- Does the team have a published security standard?
+- Does the vendor have a published security standard?
 For example, have they undertaken a [SOC 2 audit](https://en.wikipedia.org/wiki/System_and_Organization_Controls)?
 Do they undergo regular security scans and/or penetration tests?
 - Have there been any known hacks or breaches?
-- Have there been disclosures about the team's work that suggests they might be insecure?
-(For example, have there been whisteblowers on social media or news stories about the cavalier culture of the team?)
+- Have there been disclosures about the vendor's work that suggests they might be insecure?
+(For example, have there been whisteblowers on social media or news stories about the cavalier culture of the vendor?)
 - If this is an online service, does it allow you to create individual user accounts for each member of the team who will use it, rather than a single account for the whole team?

 ### Privacy